Baltimore County Department of Health

 TTY users call via Maryland Relay

-Gates were present but not latched in 1/3 of the falls down stairs.
+- Gates were present but not latched in one-third of the falls down stairs.

 Other Ways to Keep Your Child Safe and Happy

 - Childproof your rooms and let your baby crawl.

 - Floor-play with your baby for short times often during the day.

 - Change the toys the baby plays with during the day.

 - Provide a playpen as a safe haven for short periods.